 This guide suggests useful resources for studying the history of Native American history and culture in the Pacific Northwest, with an emphasis on resources available through Western Libraries' Heritage Resources programs.
 It is not exhaustive and many of the resources listed are local or regional in focus.
-Contact Western Libraries Reference Desk or Heritage Resources' staff if you need assistance finding more information.
+Contact Western Libraries Research Desk or Heritage Resources' staff if you need assistance finding more information.

 Related Research Guides